Slavery Memorial - Clave (2013) Alex da Silva

-The artist Alex da Silva (Luanda, Angola, 1974 – Cape Verde, 2019) grew up on the Cape Verde islands from 1975 onwards.
+Artist Alex da Silva (Luanda, Angola, 1974 – Cape Verde, 2019) grew up on the Cape Verde islands from 1975.
 He came to the Netherlands in 1992 to study at the Willem de Kooning Academy in Rotterdam.
-He has since worked as a painter and sculptor in Rotterdam and Cape Verde.
-He exhibited in galleries and art spaces in Portugal, Curaçao, Dubai and Cape Verde.
-In 2013 he made the Rotterdam slavery monument.
-On December 30, 2019, Alex da Silva died in Cape Verde at the age of 45.
+Since then he has worked as a painter and sculptor in Rotterdam and Cape Verde.
+He has exhibited in galleries and art spaces in Portugal, Curacao, Dubai and Cape Verde.
+In 2013 he made the Rotterdam Slavery monument.
+On December 30, 2019, Alex da Silva passed away in Cape Verde at the age of 45.